Adi-df/complex-numworks/README.md

 Press Alpha and
  - E to make the axes equal
  - S to activate/desactivate level lines
+ - G to go to a specific value

 Use the VAR key to enter value mode where a white dot moveable using the arrow keys display the values of `z` and `f(z)`.
 Return to default mode by using the BACK key.